top of page

 The two adolescent girls in “Birdwatchers of Chappaquiddick” are very present and watchful, in every sense of the word.
 The salt grasses and sand dunes leading to the sea hold mystery and adventure beyond their stone wall.
 One bird is safely cradled while the other, flying from the open sea beyond, alights on the wall.
 76" x 31", oil on linen.

-The raven in this painting is a bearer of gifts.
-In mythology, the raven signifies magic, prophecy and good luck - and is often the bearer of messages from the gods to the mortal world.
-The volume and expression of the figure's hands and arms were integral to this painting.
-The contrast between the warmth of her flesh and the deep, cool background color created a wonderfully three-dimensional composition.
+In this and many other works, birds serve as companions or avatars, imbuing the scenes with emblematic significance.
+The raven is a bearer of gifts.
+In mythology, the raven signifies magic, prophecy and good luck - and often brings messages from the gods to the mortal world.
 Oil on canvas, 30" x 40".

 The young girl stands her ground, gazing up at the menacing yellow sky, the black clouds, the swirling twisters.
 The striped tents have come untethered and are caught up in the maelstrom.
 Is it a dream?
 "Tempest" is an oil on panel, 36" x 24".